barebox/barebox/Documentation/user/state.rst

 .. important:: It is important to share this layout definition in all 'worlds' which want to read or manipulate the *state* variable set.
-This includes offsets, sizes and endianesses of the binary data.
+This includes offsets, sizes and endiannesses of the binary data.
 Refer to :ref:`Configuring the state variable set <barebox,state_setup>` on how to setup barebox to ensure this is done automatically for devicetree based operating systems.